Freight Shipping from Seattle to Houston

 How much does it cost to ship freight from Seattle to Houston?

-Full truckload (FTL) rates from Seattle, WA to Houston, TX currently range from $5,280-$6,508 for a standard dry van load over the 2,456-mile route.
+Full truckload (FTL) rates from Seattle, WA to Houston, TX currently range $5,280-$6,508 (roughly $2.15-$2.66 per mile over 2,456 miles).
 LTL shipments typically cost $1,551-$2,488 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Seattle to Houston?